 #9: Speaking Slowly isn’t so Bad

 Many students think that they need to speak very quickly in order to be fluent.
 This isn’t really true however.
 The key is not speaking at a very slow pace.
 Normal is okay.
 Take some time to think about what you’re going to say.
-It’s really no problem at all!
+It’s really no problem at all, even when doing something like free talking.

 #10: Try Singing

 Learn some popular English songs.
-It’s a fun way to practice English in a more relaxed atmosphere.
+It’s a fun way to practice English in a more relaxed atmosphere and it’s a great, free resource especially for musical types.

 How do you Teach ESL Pronunciation?